 Wence Njiri- The Social Worker/ Case Manager

-As a child with little hopes and dreams for his future, life was challenging.
+As a child with little hope and dreams for his future, life was challenging.
 Although his parents did their best to provide for the family, they struggled financially.
 The world and prospects changed for Wence when he joined our program in October 2009.

 He was so happy when he learned he was sponsored.
 He received a lot of love from the caseworkers and the other students in the program; he met many new friends.
-He also had access to consistent support, education and food.
-During his time in school and participating in the supportive programming, Wence was able to discover himself and harness his skills to prepare for success.
+He also had access to consistent support, education, and food.
+During his time in school and participating in supportive programming, Wence was able to discover himself and harness his skills to prepare for success.
 Wence became a leader in the program as a Young Peer Provider (Ypp) for the sexual Reproductive Health Program at NRCF.

 Wence is a graduate of Kabete National Polytechnic with a diploma in Social Work and Community Development.
-He currently interns at NRCF in the Primary department with prospects of being hired full time in the future.
+He currently interns at NRCF in the Primary department with prospects of being hired full-time in the future.
 There is a saying that we only need one thread to weave our story and for him, Ngong road Children’s Foundation was that thread.

 Eric Njuguna- Supply Chain Management Graduate

 Eric is the youngest of three siblings.
 In October 2002 his mother passed away due to illness, and, at such a young age, this loss crushed him and he felt like his life was entangled in darkness.
 Eric and his siblings moved in with their grandma who enrolled him in school.
 Although he was relieved and excited to be in school, it came with a lot of challenges.
 His grandma was older and had diabetes, so she couldn’t work enough to keep up with the rising school fees.